OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

 **3)** If found, the pager channel locks to the target network access point (AP) to optomize the radio for handshake capture.

 **4)** The pager then checks to see if a handshake has already been captured, else performs a deauthentication attack against the target network, waits 60 sconds, and re-checks.
 If a handshake is not present the attack loops until a handshake is captured.
 > Note: The payload only checks to see if .22000 ("Hashcat format") handshakes have been captured.
-However, all additional file formats are still saved.

 **5)** Once a handshake has been captured the radio channel lock is lifted returning the radio to its default scanning environment.

 **6).** When the pager captures a handshake it spawns the "management access point" (the AP used to connect to the pager wirelessly via the web UI at `http://172.16.52.1:1471/`).
 This is done for two reasons:

-  - To allow the attacker to retrieve the target network PCAP file (which have been re-named to be easily identifiable) so that they may crack it.
+  - To allow the attacker to retrieve the target network handshake file (which has been re-named to be easily identifiable) so that they may crack it.

-  - When the attacker has successfully cracked the PCAP the portal prompts the attacker to enter the cracked password to be used by the pager to get onto the target network.
+  - When the attacker has successfully cracked the handshake the portal prompts the attacker to enter the cracked password to be used by the pager to get onto the target network.

 <img width="400" height="282" alt="pager" src="https://github.com/user-attachments/assets/acdf5ed8-40e4-43f6-9169-9c78b5f07bf3" />